-Thursday 23rd, a bonus day in Rantepao due to my illness, was a recuperation day.
-There were bananas, biscuits and conversations with a delightful Canadian couple who had moved into Rose's old room: I had never managed to say goodbye to my American friend, as she'd had to catch her bus while I writhed on the floor, and it was a shame.
+Following my sudden illness, I found myself with a bonus recuperation day.
+There were bananas, biscuits and conversations with a delightful Canadian couple who had moved into Rose's old room; I hadn't managed to say goodbye to my American friend, as she'd had to catch her bus while I writhed on the floor, which was a great shame.
 We'd meant to have a pizza in Ujung Pandang and to swap books when I'd finished the last few pages of mine on the bus – she had a John Irving book, A Prayer for Owen Meany, that I would have loved to read, especially after she described his other books to me – but I didn't even have an address.
 Such is life.

 Still, I was just happy to be alive, and by the time the bus was ready to leave that evening, I almost felt better, if a little fragile.
 Jenny and Sarah were on the same bus south, and the journey passed pretty uneventfully, arriving at the bus station at some awful hour in the middle of the night, from where we shared a taxi into town, taking the girls to a dodgy hotel, and me to the docks.
 I had a boat to catch.

 Pelni.
 Ah, how I missed you!
-I had no ticket and no idea where to go, but I eventually found a man from Pelni, who told me the boat left at 7am, and the Pelni office opened at 8am.
+I had no ticket and no idea where to go, but I eventually found a company representative who told me the boat left at 7am, and the Pelni office opened at 8am.

 Hang on, run that past me again...